 Clearly, something worked.
 But what was it?
 And what should you do going forward to ensure the same results?
-If you knew that one your strategies was responsible for a large amount of customers, while the other two only reached a handful, the choice would be obvious.
-But without precise marketing attribution, it’s hard to determine what to do.
+If you knew that one of your strategies was responsible for a large amount of customers, while the other two only reached a handful, the choice would be obvious.
+But without precise digital marketing attribution, it’s hard to determine what to do.

 How does marketing attribution work?

 There are a few different tools you can use for marketing attribution in digital marketing, but in this post, I’ll stick to Google Analytics.
 As one of the most well-known and widely used analytics platforms today, it’s a great place to start.